crxdelv/crespot/docs/group/show.md

 This is the name of the show.

 ### `int: total`
-This is the total amount of episodes in the episodes.
+This is the total amount of episodes in the show.

 ### `str: type`
 This is the media type of the show.